astronomer/astro-docs/ac/next/01_quickstart.md

    * **Scheduler**: The Airflow component responsible for monitoring and triggering tasks

-4. Verify that the 3 Docker containers were succesfully created by running:
+4. Verify that the 3 Docker containers were successfully created by running:

     ```sh
     docker ps